mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Reading other people's codes and break it to study its effects.

 **Thoughts**: While today I haven't code much, I had fun breaking people's codes and understand how their codes works.
-Apparently, you can use <header> element in HTML to create display screen for the calculator.
+Apparently, you can use the header element in HTML to create display screen for the calculator.
 It was an interesting discovery to say the least.